Articles

 Cross-functional collaboration

 Remember when we mentioned liaising with other departments?
-Partner account managers don’t just work with ecosystem partners, they also work with other departments to launch effective partnerships and GTM business strategies best suited to your company.
-They’ll need to work closely with sales, marketing, and finance, among others.
+Partner account managers don’t just work with ecosystem partners, they also work with other departments to launch effective partnerships and GTM business strategies.
+They’ll need to work closely with sales, marketing and finance, among others.
 In that sense, having a collaborative spirit and being willing to work with the team is critical and will lead to better long-term success.

 a lightbulb with "innovation" in the background